Electromagnetic fields in ultra-peripheral relativistic heavy-ion collisions

 \section{Abstract}

-Ultra-peripheral heavy-ion collisions (UPC) provide unique opportunities to study processes under strong electromagnetic fields.
-Highly-charged moving ions carry strong electromagnetic fields that act as fields of photons.
-The exchange of photons could induce photonuclear and two-photon interactions as well as excite the ions into giant dipole resonances (GDRs) or even higher excitation.
-The GDRs typically decay by emitting photons and even a single neutron, while high-excited resonances usually decay by emitting two or more photons and/or neutrons.
-On the other hand, the electromagnetic fields of heavy ions are very strong, so one of the two colliding ions is enforced by the other's electromagnetic field.
-As a result, the two colliding ions are pushed into opposite directions by the electromagnetic forces, and thus the neutrons emitted from different ions could present a back-to-back correlation.
-Using a Monte-Carlo simulation implementing the electromagnetic fields as well as the neutron emission from previous measurements or model calculations, we qualitatively demonstrate that the above electromagnetic effect is large enough to be observed in UPC, which would provide a clear means to study the strong electromagnetic fields and its effects.
+Ultraperipheral heavy-ion collisions (UPCs) offer unique opportunities to study processes under strong electromagnetic fields.
+In these collisions, highly charged fast-moving ions carry strong electromagnetic fields that can be effectively treated as photon fluxes.
+The exchange of photons can induce photonuclear and two-photon interactions, and excite ions.
+This excitation of the ions results in Coulomb dissociation with the emission of photons, neutrons, and other particles.
+Additionally, the electromagnetic fields generated by the ions can be sufficiently strong to enforce mutual interactions between the two colliding ions.
+Consequently, the two colliding ions experienced an electromagnetic force that pushed them in opposite directions, causing a back-to-back correlation in the emitted neutrons.
+Using a Monte Carlo simulation, we qualitatively demonstrated that the above electromagnetic effect is large enough to be observed in UPCs, which would provide a clear means to study strong electromagnetic fields and their effects.